Dinghy Sailing Instructor Resources

 These are John Bongiovanni's notes for an Instructor's Workshop in 2016:

-Outline for teaching Ground School on Saturday morning lessons:
+Basic outline for teaching Ground School on Saturday morning lessons to beginniing students:

 If you have information to contribute, contact the Rear Commodore.